ulflulfl/hints/ptouch/P-Touch-Cable-Markers.md

 #### HSe-xxx(E) Printer Compatibility

-According to Brother, the following printer should work with HSe-xxx tubes: PT-D800W, PT-E300, PT-E300VP, PT-E550W, PT-E550WVP, PT-P700, PT-P750W, PT-P900W, PT-P900Wc, PT-P950NW.
+According to Brother, the following printers should work with HSe-xxx tubes: PT-D800W, PT-E300, PT-E300VP, PT-E550W, PT-E550WVP, PT-P700, PT-P750W, PT-P900W, PT-P900Wc, PT-P950NW.
 I've taken these infos from the Brother "TZe-Tape Comparison Chart" pdf (2017) and the german "Brother P-touch Pro Tapes" pdf (2023).

 The "Brother Label Tape Hack" can be used to print HSe-xxx tubes with an otherwise "unwilling" PT-P300BT: https://hackaday.io/project/190126-brother-label-tape-hack